Julius Hallervorden

 Znamensk, Kaliningrad Oblast, Russia) to psychiatrist Eugen Hallervorden.
 He studied medicine at the Albertina in Königsberg.
 He worked in Berlin in 1909/10 and from 1913 on in Landsberg/Warthe (Gorzów Wielkopolski).
 In 1921 and 1925/26 he worked at the Deutsche Forschungsanstalt für Psychiatrie in Munich, he left Landsberg in 1929 to organize a centralized psychiatric healthcare in the Province of Brandenburg.

 In 1938, he became the head of the Neuropathology Department of the Kaiser Wilhelm Institute for Brain Research.
 He was a member of the Nazi Party and admitted to knowingly performing much of his research on the brains of executed prisoners and participated in the action T4 euthanasia program.

-In a conversation with Leo Alexander, a Jewish Austrian neurologist and Holocaust refugee who was forced to emigrate to the United States during World War II, Hallervorden said the following of his participation in the T4 program:
+In a conversation with Leo Alexander, a Jewish Austrian neurologist and Holocaust refugee who was forced to emigrate to the US during World War II, Hallervorden said the following of his participation in the T4 program:

 Hallervorden: "Look here now, boys.
 If you are going to kill all those people, at least take the brains out so that the material can be utilized.”
 They asked me, “ How many can you examine?” and so I told them ... the more the better".

 Along with Hugo Spatz, Hallervorden is credited with the discovery of Hallervorden-Spatz syndrome (now referred to as Pantothenate kinase-associated neurodegeneration).
 After World War II, Hallervorden became President of the German Neuropathological Society and continued his research at the Max Planck Institute in Giessen, Germany.